priyesh2/Wordpress_and_Drupal/README.md

 * FOR DRUPAL INSTALLTAION run the playbook as below

-  $ ansible-playbook -i hosts combined.yml --tag=lamp,drupal
+  $ ansible-playbook -i hosts combined.yml --tag=stack,drupal

 * I have configured the DNS Records in route53 as a test(you can update it from the combined.vars file) -- Domains i have used